Get Expert Legal Advice About Bankruptcy

 What is Bankruptcy?

-Bankruptcy is a formal court process where a declaration of bankruptcy is made.
-This happens when someone does not have enough money to cover their liabilities.
+Bankruptcy is a formal legal process which happens when someone does not have enough money to cover their liabilities.

-In other cases, a bankruptcy order can be sought by someone who is owed money, who is called a creditor (“a creditor’s petition”).
+In other cases, a bankruptcy order can be sought by someone who is owed money, who is called a creditor (“a creditor’s petition”), in the hope that they will be able to recover at least some of the debt from the bankrupt person.

-We can assist on all aspects of bankruptcy, for example:
+We can assist on many different aspects of bankruptcy law, for example:

 - Avoiding bankruptcy if you’re in financial difficulty;